Mewing: Learn Proper Tongue Posture

 Close Your Lips

 Your lips should touch lightly without forcing them or pursing them tightly.
+A relaxed lip seal is essential for maintaining tongue posture.

 Step 3